But it doesn’t have to be if its practiced with something fun like riddles.

 Since kids have already mastered how to calculate the area of regular shapes, it’s time to introduce them to composite figures.

-You can first show them any composite shape like a park or the layout of a house and ask what they see.
+You can use any composite shape, like a park or a house layout, and ask what they see.

-Tell them to imagine the shape as a whole building made by several small ones and treat every small shape like rectangle, square or circle as a room inside the building.
+Tell them to imagine the shape as a whole building made by several small ones and treat every small shape like a rectangle, square, or triangle as a room inside the building.

-Let them think about this concept for a while and then decompose the shape into its parts and find the area of the individual basic shape.
+Let them think about this concept for a while, and then decompose the shape into its parts and find the area of the individual basic shape.

-Next, break the building made with basic figures into small shapes, each representing a square or rectangle.
 For better understanding, it’s good to introduce a composite figure with 2 or 3 squares or rectangles and then move on to the more complex figures.

 The next step is to ask your kids how many squares or rectangles they see inside their big figures.
-And lastly, calculate the areas of these individual shapes.
-Since your kids already know how to calculate the area of regular figures, it would not be a daunting task.

 Finding the Area of Complex Figures (Trending and Most Popular)

-Now comes the fun part: tell your kids that since we are calculating the area of the whole building, not just the single rooms inside, we have to calculate the area of the whole surface.
-They can only calculate it by adding the areas of each smaller shape.
-By summing up, kids will be able to tell what the area of complex figure is.
+They also know how to calculate it by adding the areas of each smaller shape.
+Basically, by summing up, kids will be able to tell what the area of the complex figure is.

 Want some fun digital and printable activities to help you with this lesson?